ey92/notes/2668notes.md

 -facilitate pharaoh's placement as Akh among gods to act on Egypt's behalf, maintaining ma'at forever

 3 parts of royal spirit
-- ka - hungry spirit in statue
+- ka - hungry spirit in statue (hungry)
-- akh - live in afterlife
+- akh - live in afterlife (effective)
-- ba - resides in body but can travel around
+- ba - resides in body but can travel around (mobile)

+## Old Kingdom Pyramid Era
+- pyramid functions in pyramid names
+- references to rising, perfecting, provisioning - help pharaoh do his job

+## Huni D3
+- collapsing pyramid at Meidum, edge of Faiyum
+- pyramid finished by Sneferu
+- first to write name in cartouche rather than serekh

 ---
 #### quiz up to 2/16 lecture